 Over the years, the pulpit had gradually started to tilt forward, away from the wall.
 Before anything was covered with 'disagreeable emphasis', the congregation decided the pulpit would need to be repaired.
 To straighten the pulpit a steel beam support structure was introduced in the floor underneath and the pulpit gradually straightened.
 It has also been cleaned to restore it to its original colour.

-We are very grateful to the funders - Viridor Credits; the Baird Trust; the Dunderdale Building Fund; and Wren; along with the generosity of members of the congregation - to enable the repair of this beautiful relic.
+We are very grateful to the funders - Viridor Credits; the Baird Trust; the Dunderdale Building Fund; Wren; and Scotland's Churches Trust along with the generosity of members of the congregation - to enable the repair of this beautiful relic.
 You can see a gallery of the refurbishment work below.